DarkWarrior411/SHORTS-VANISHER/README.md

 # <img src="icon.png" width="35" align="top"> Shorts Vanisher

-A lightweight Chrome Extension that declutters your YouTube experience by hiding the highly distracting Shorts shelves.
+A lightweight, gamified Chrome Extension that declutters your YouTube experience by hiding highly distracting Shorts.

-Currently in **Phase 3**, this extension strictly targets the YouTube Home Page (`/`) to keep your feed focused on standard, long-form video content.
-It also features a gamified stat tracker to show you exactly how many distractions you've avoided.
+This extension completely scrubs YouTube of Shorts, targeting the Home Page, Navigation Sidebars, Subscriptions feed, and Creator Channels to keep your feed focused on standard, long-form video content.
+It also features a built-in stat tracker to show you exactly how many distractions you've successfully avoided.

 ## Features
-* **Home Page Purge:** Automatically detects and hides the horizontal `ytd-rich-shelf-renderer` elements containing Shorts.
+* **Complete Shorts Purge:** Automatically detects and hides horizontal Shorts shelves, sidebar navigation links, and the dedicated Shorts tab on creator profiles.
+* **Smart URL Redirect:** Intercepts direct `/shorts/` links and instantly redirects them to the standard, non-swipeable YouTube video player.
-* **Live Stat Tracker:** A sleek popup UI keeps a running tally of how many Shorts shelves have been removed from your feed.
+* **Live Stat Tracker:** A sleek, dark-themed popup UI keeps a running tally of how many Shorts have been vanished during your current session, along with a lifetime total.
-* **Quick Toggle:** An easily accessible on/off switch in the popup to pause the extension without navigating to Chrome's extension manager.
+* **Quick Toggle:** An easily accessible on/off switch in the popup allows you to pause the extension instantly without navigating to Chrome's extension manager.
-* **Performance Optimized:** Uses a targeted `MutationObserver` to remove elements seamlessly as YouTube dynamically loads content.
+* **Performance Optimized:** Uses a targeted `MutationObserver` to remove elements seamlessly and efficiently as YouTube dynamically loads content, preventing layout shifts.

 ## Installation (Developer Mode)
 1. Clone or download this repository to your local machine.